VIDA-NYU/reprozip/docs/source/unpacking-use.rst

 Therefore, this unpacker addresses the limitation of *reprounzip directory* and does not fail in the presence of harcoded paths.
+Note that this unpacker **does not interfere with the current environment** either.

 To create the directory of the chroot environment,